 So, what are the specific privileges of holding a Private Pilot Licence?

-By holding a MEP-rating you are entitled to hire a multi-engine aircraft and exercise your licence privileges, be that Private or Commercially, however you are not able to hire an aircraft and be rewarded without an Air Operators Certificate or AOC.
+By holding a MEP-rating you are entitled to hire a multi-engine piston aircraft and exercise the privileges of your specific licence (PPL/CPL) and any addition ratings you may have such as an instrument rating or night qualification.
+However, this rating along with a CPL does not mean you are able to hire an aircraft and be rewarded without an Air Operators Certificate (AOC).

 Is my rating valid for ever?

-A multi-engine rating must be renewed every 12 months by completing a flying proficiency check flight with an approved CAA examiner.
+Your rating will be valid for one year from passing the Skills Test.
+A multi-engine rating must then be renewed every 12 months by completing a flying proficiency check flight with an approved CAA examiner.
 This flight must be completed within the last 3 months of your ratings validity.

 What is the cost of obtaining a MEP rating?